 Is it really a diet?

 Many say that when following this approach to eating, they feel as if they are not dieting at all.
 It is a diet because any eating pattern we choose is considered a diet.
-You technically are on a diet when eating one time per day.
+You technically are on a diet when eating one time meal a day.
 However, the simple fact that you can truly eat what you want and are not depriving yourself makes many feel they are not dieting at all.
 This is one of the main reasons why people find it so easy to stay on track once they begin the OMAD diet.
-You can truly eat nearly anything you would like during your eat window each night and have more flexibility in food choices.
+You can truly eat nearly anything you would like during your eat window each day and have more flexibility in food choices.
 You are also able to go out and enjoy meals with friends.